The Definitive Guide to Sales Process Creation

 When the pitch is over, don’t just dust your palms and wrap things up.

-Every pitch should end with a tailored call-to-action that works towards a mutually beneficial goal.
+Every pitch should end with a tailored call to action that works toward a mutually beneficial goal.
 Your prospect may not be ready to buy yet, so what’s the next logical step?
 A trial, audit, or consultation?

 Whatever it is, ensure you’re continuing the buyer journey.
 Don’t let things fall flat.